reesegreen2014/rancid-tomatillos/README.md

   - Start the development server by running `npm start`
   - Enjoy reading about movies!

-## Future Enhancements
-- Refactor to use React Router instead of conditional rendering
-- E2E testing with Cypress

 ## Challenges
 - This was our first React project so getting comfortable with the syntax changes from vanilla JavaScript was a bit challenging at first.